Navy Medical Corps Officer Program (2025)

 Reserves

-Medical Corps Reserve Component selectees will be required to serve an eight-year ready reserve obligation, with the first three years as a Selected Reserve.
+If you’re selected for the Medical Corps Reserve Component, you’ll have an eight-year Ready Reserve obligation, with the first three years as a Selected Reserve.
+This commitment starts when you’re commissioned.

 More Information